Does Pet Insurance Cover Spaying and Neutering?

 Compare wellness plan costs to spay and neuter expenses

-Calculate the annual cost of wellness coverage against your expected spaying or neutering bill.
-If the procedure costs less than one year of wellness premiums, coverage may not provide good value for spaying/neutering alone.
-Consider whether you'll use other wellness benefits like vaccinations and checkups to justify the cost.
+Calculate the yearly cost of wellness coverage against your expected spaying or neutering bill.
+If the procedure costs less than one year of wellness premiums, the coverage might not be worth it for spaying/neutering alone.
+Think about whether you'll use other wellness benefits like vaccinations and checkups to make it worthwhile.

 4. 4